secureworks/aristotle/README.rst

 metadata keys.
 If a filter string is provided, it will also be applied against the ruleset and the filtered ruleset outputted.

+Note: Aristotle does *not* modify the contents of rules.
+It simply includes or excludes rules based on the given Boolean filter string.

 Aristotle is compatible with Python 2.7 and Python 3.x.

 Background